-- What should be the ideal process to follow when an employee disobeys an organization’s policy?
+- What is the ideal process to follow when an employee disobeys an organization’s policy?

 - Can you describe the most complex compliance conflict you experienced or witnessed other colleagues handling?
 What did you learn from the scenario?

-- If someone asks you to ignore the company’s policy for some matter, how would you proceed?
+- If someone asks you to ignore the company’s policy for some matter, how will you proceed?

 - How do you ensure that all employees understand all the critical compliance and labor laws?

-- What is your approach to compliance documentation, and how would you supervise a team of compliance administrators?
+- What is your approach to compliance documentation, and how will you supervise a team of compliance administrators?

-- How would you create an effective compliance program?
-What analyses would you do before making one?
+- How will you create an effective compliance program?
+What analyses will you do before making one?

-Compliance and regulations are crucial matters for an organization, and since the HR department has to handle them, the HR operations professionals must have thorough knowledge about them.
-These questions assess whether you are competent enough for the organization to involve you in compliance-related matters and how you would make sure that it doesn’t fall into any legal trouble.
+Compliance and regulations are crucial matters for an organization and a critical responsibility of HR operations.
+These questions assess whether you are competent enough for the organization to involve you in compliance-related matters and how you will make sure that it doesn’t fall into any legal trouble.

-An HR operations officer has to handle recruiting eventually and onboarding processes themself.
-Therefore, hiring managers assess if the candidate knows best practices within this key HR function.
+An HR operations officer handles recruiting and onboarding processes themself.
+Therefore, hiring managers assess if you know the best practices within this key HR function.

 Evaluating whether an individual can carry out or oversee the recruiting process means getting a sense of their interviewing and people assessment skills.
-The candidate needs to have a solid idea about the positions they may have to hire for and the job description for the roles.
-Additionally, they should be able to screen out candidates that don’t satisfy the requirements at all.
+You must hold information about the positions and the job description for the roles.
+In addition, you need the skills to screen out candidates that don’t satisfy the requirements at all.

-The questions of this category sound very similar yet test the individual’s capability to select, test, and approve the right candidate for the job.
-Some common interview questions are given below:
+The questions of this category test the individual’s capability to select, test, and approve the right candidate for the job.
+Some common HR operations interview questions for freshers are given below:

-- How would you measure the success of the onboarding experience of new hires within the first 90 days?
+- How will you measure the success of the onboarding experience of new hires within the first 90 days?

 - What were the different onboarding experiences you have observed or participated in?
-What would you have done differently if given a chance now?
+What will you do if given a chance now?